jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/commands-construct-drafts/commands-rule-rich.md

 < I don’t know a notation to distinct sets by the caller and sets by the call.
 Well... in a more explicit notation you might see that the caller calls the set or the called calls the set. >

-### Diamond Pointing to Another Diamond

-`<< interpretation issues >>`

-When is a diamond executed multiple times?

-A diamond pointing to another diamond: it may be a call to a call. both diamonds may represent the same call.
-They might never execute individually.

 ### Nested Commands Rule Rich

 A nested command might not redirect its definition, because then it might be a command call.